IBM/watsonx-data-lab/docs/wxd-presto.md

    * Data throughput
    * Query details (text and plan)

-**Note**: The Presto console is very valuable when it comes to diagnosing problems with any queries you run in the watsonx.data environment.
-If a query fails you can find more details in the Presto console using the instructions below.
+!!! note "The Presto console is very valuable when it comes to diagnosing problems with any queries you run in the watsonx.data environment.
+If a query fails you can find more details in the Presto console using the instructions below."

 ![Browser](wxd-images/presto-main.png)